Javier-P-C/lines_vineyard/README.md

 # lines_vineyard
 ROS package for research of crop row detection in vineyards.
 Worked in ROS Noetic

+## Software used

+This package was run using the following software -Linux Ubunt 20.04 (Install here:)
+-Ros Noetic (Install here: )

 ## WEBCAM
 Model: Logitech C525